Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 Buff Orpington Breed Standard and Appearance

 While the buff variety is the most popular, many people raise other colors of Orpingtons.
-The breed has white legs, and a single comb that’s red and very large.
+The breed has white legs and a very large single comb and wattles that are red.

 What Color Is A Buff Orpington?

 The Buff Orpington is a orange gold color, which is very striking, especially in the sun.
-Buffs are only one color option – Orpington chickens come in many more colors.
+Buffs are only one color option – Orpington chickens come in different varieties too!

 Orpington chicken colors include: